 If you are fitting a jointed bit, like a D-ring or loose ring snaffle, there may be no wrinkle on the lips at all.
 That doesn't mean the bit doesn't fit.
 Take a look inside the horse’s mouth by lifting the lips and notice where the bit is sitting on the bars.
 It should not be sitting so high or low as to hit the teeth on either sides of the bar.
 Pay attention to the horse’s reaction too.
 Your horse might tell you by chewing and mouthing the bit, or other behavior, that it’s not comfortable.
 If the bit isn't positioned in the mouth evenly, the horse could start carrying its head to one side or toss its head.
 Adjust the bridle so that the bit sits balanced on both sides and sits comfortably in the center of the bars.

 Fitting the bit might not just be a matter of positioning, but of the size and shape of the bit itself.
 Horses can have differently shaped mouths, meaning different bits may be more comfortable for some than others.
-You might have measured your horse’s mouth and decided to buy a 5 inch bit.
-But the length of the mouth piece is not the only thing to consider.
-Horse’s mouths come in different sizes and shapes.
-Just like both my daughter and I have size 10 feet, that doesn't mean we like to wear the same shoes.
-Measure the length of our feet and we look like same size.
-But her feet are flat, while I have high arches.
-She loves her zip up jodpher boots, but I have to have lace ups.
-We don’t like to wear each other’s boots.
+You might have measured your horse’s mouth and decided to buy a 5-inch bit.
+However, the length of the mouth piece is not the only thing to consider.
+Horse’s mouths come in different sizes and shapes, just like two people may have the same sized feet but won't necessarily be able to wear the exact same type of shoe.

 It can take a bit of trial and error to find the correct position in the horse's mouth for the bit.
 Try adjusting the bit according to the where the bit is sitting in the horse's mouth, and try different types of mouthpieces as well.